(734) 525-0300

 The overall performance of a power plant depends significantly on how fuel and combustion air enter the furnace.
 Large fossil fuel boilers can have up to 100 individual burners that inject fuel and air.
 The proportion of flow through each of these plays an important role in the efficiency of the combustion process.
 By properly designing the combustion system, plant emissions of NOx and CO can be minimized while boiler efficiency and equipment longevity are maximized.

-After implementing ASC's windbox design changes to balance secondary air, Deseret G&T's Bonanza plant Unit 1 realized an 8% decrease in NOx, a 40% reduction in unburned carbon, and a net heat rate improvement of 0.7%.
+Windbox flows can have a significant influence on burner and combustion performance.
+After implementing Airflow Sciences' windbox design changes to balance secondary air, Deseret G&T's Bonanza Plant Unit 1 realized an 8% decrease in NOx, a 40% reduction in unburned carbon, and a net heat rate improvement of 0.7%.